TedHusted/awake/awake.md/awake.md

 “How can I help?”

-“I’d like to debrief the NTSB investigators.
+“I’d like to debrief the CTSB investigators.
 A call from the FBI might go over better than a call from the CIA.”

 “And tell them what, exactly?”

 “Oh.
-We routinely monitor Pulse - blah - blah - Geller collision - blah - blah - inter-agency cooperation  - blah - blah - Can we setup a virtual whiteboard session with them?”
+We routinely monitor Pulse - blah - blah - Geller collision - blah - blah - inter-agency cooperation  - blah - blah - all on the same side — Can we setup a virtual whiteboard session with them?”

 Carla sighs.
 “No good will come of this, but sure — and you have to explain it to Marquez afterwards.”